yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

         ![The `New Repository` creation form in GitHub.](media/b4-task1-step1-2.png "New Repository Creation Form")

+      - Select `Private` to make this a private repository.

-      - Seclect the `Create Repository` button to create the new repository.
+      - Select the `Create Repository` button to create the new repository.

         ![The created repository in GitHub.
 This should reflect the repository that was created.](media/b4-task1-step1-3.png "Created Repository Page")